Engelberg/instaparse/README.md

 	=> (paren-ab-hide-both-tags "(aba)")
 	("a" "b" "a")

-So as you can see, with no root tag the parser just returns a sequence of children.
-Sometimes that's what you want, but it's good practice to include a root tag, so the output is a well-formed tree.
+With no root tag, the parser just returns a sequence of children.
+So in the above example where *all* the tags are hidden, you just get a sequence of parsed elements.
+Sometimes that's what you want, but in general, I recommend that you don't hide the root tag, ensuring the output is a well-formed tree.

 ### No Grammar Left Behind